Why everything is earned, not given

 Respect is also one of those rare things in life that can’t be bought, nor can we force others to respect us.
 That’s exactly why it must be earned due to displaying traits that are desirable such as being honest, hardworking, kind, and assertive.

-All things considered, we must be put well together in order to be worthy of receiving the respect of others.
+All things considered, we must be put well together to be worthy of receiving the respect of others.
 Or, at the very least, to maintain it.

 Why respect is earned, not given